The 'I Don't Feel So Good' Meme Is the Best Medicine for 'Avengers: Infinity War' Fans

 The Avengers: Infinity War universe has expanded into meme territory.

 Marvel’s franchise-crossing movie featuring everyone’s favorite superheroes officially had the biggest box office opening ever, which means many people saw the final heartbreaking scene.
-Tom Holland’s Spiderman looks up at Tony Stark (Robert Downey Jr.) and says “Mr. Stark, I don’t feel so good” right before he completely disintegrates into dust.
+Tom Holland’s Spiderman looks up at Tony Stark (Robert Downey Jr.) and says “Mr. Stark, I don’t feel so good” before he completely disintegrates into dust.

 People are still reeling from this assault on their sensibilities, and so they’re concocting their own takes on The Disappearing Avengers meme to cope with their emotions.
 The memes feature people or things turning to dust thanks to a disintegration or a particle dispersion effect, typically captioned with the words “I don’t feel so good.”